-In order to execute the operational concept as planned the pre-requisite of its success was the capability of knowing exactly the precise moment and the location when the three regiments close in, not before and not after, in order to become suitable targets for B52 strikes.
+To execute the operational concept as planned the pre-requisite of its success was the capability of knowing exactly the precise moment and the location when the three regiments close in, not before and not after, to become suitable targets for B52 strikes.

 He had at his disposition different intelligence sources: Eagle Flights and Airborne Rangers recon teams, prisoners/ralliers/deserters’confessions and testimonies, radio intercepts.
 Plus radar and infra-red reports from aerial surveillance and target acquisition platoon and Radio Research Unit from 1st Air Cavalry.
-Among those intelligence sources radio intercepts of communication between Chinese Advisors at regimental and divisional levels was the main key to on real time intelligence knowledge.
-He only knew what the Chinese Advisors discussed in their communications, and they discussed a lot, almost everything...
-When they stopped talking, he had to rely on other less on real time intelligence reports from other sources.
+Among those intelligence sources radio intercepts of communication between Chinese Advisors at regimental and divisional levels were the main key to real-time intelligence knowledge.
+He only knew what the Chinese Advisors discussed in their communications, and they discussed a lot, almost everything.
+When they stopped talking, he had to rely on other less on real-time intelligence reports from other sources.

-When asked by 1st Air Cav Intelligence folks how G2/ II Corps was able to get intelligence so precise to the point the enemy suspect internal spies, the response was “we have special agents”.
-Those unintentional “special agents” were none other than the Chinese Advisors who discussed freely and openly among themselves on everything: logistics, locations, troop morale, cadres’ intentions and plans, order of battle, etc.
+When asked by 1st Air Cav Intelligence folks how G2/ II Corps was able to get intelligence so precise to the point the enemy suspect internal spies, the response was “we have special agents.”
+Those unintentional “special agents” were none other than the Chinese Advisors who discussed freely and openly among themselves on everything: logistics, locations, troop morale, cadres’ intentions and plans, orders of battle, etc.

 Montgomery was constantly defeated by the foxy Rommel until the day his intelligence succeeded in cracking the German code and defeated the mighty Rommel in the Sahara desert because he was able to intercept and decipher radio communication from German’s units.

-It's a strike of sheer luck that Colonel Hieu was able to acquire such solid intelligence in the execution of his operational concept.
+It's a stroke of sheer luck that Colonel Hieu was able to acquire such reliable intelligence in the execution of his operational concept.
 Without that is was certainly doomed to failure.
 Ergo, it is quasi impossible to duplicate this feat: herding three regiments into one location and destroying them with B52 strikes.

-In Pleime, cuộc chiến lịch sử, page 94, Colonel Hieu stated unequivocally that the victory achieved in the Pleime counteroffensive into Chupong-Iadrang complex was due to the acquisition of a solid intelligence on the enemy situation:
+In Pleime, cuộc chiến lịch sử, page 94, Colonel Hieu stated unequivocally that the victory achieved in the Pleime counteroffensive into Chupong-Iadrang complex was due to the acquisition of reliable intelligence on the enemy situation:

 2. Herding the Enemy Troops to Chupong-Iadrang Complex.